 Goodrich, Richard & Lukaszewski, Albert A Reader’s Greek New Testament: Third Edition.

 In doing the work of translation, you will be taught a specific way of annotating and analyzing a text.
 Some of you may remember these “translation notes” from Latin.
 All of this annotation must go in your notebook, which will be periodically checked (about twice per quarter) for a grade.
 Essentially, your translation notes will not be an English rendering of the Greek written into your notebook.
 This prevents you from interacting with the language you are trying to learn.
-Rather, you will have columns of information that you can easily consult that contain the information you need to jog your memory and help you prepare well for quizzes.
+Rather, you will have columns of information that you can easily consult that contain the information you need to jog your memory, help you prepare well for quizzes, and wrestle with the Greek afresh each time you see it.
 Your headings in your notebook will look something like the following:

 |Exercise # or Line # in Margin||Greek word||Syntax of the word||Appropriate English equivalent in this context|